-It's important to note that we have carefully considered the use of all available funding sources, including investment income and debt, to reduce the need for and impact of rating Otago's households and businesses.
+Please note that we have already carefully considered the use of all available funding sources, including investment income, e.g., the Port Otago dividend, and debt, to reduce the need for and impact of rating Otago's households and businesses.

-We're keen to hear from you before 29 April 2022 about our proposed plan via our feedback form available on-line or out customer services .
+We're keen to hear from you before 6 May 2022 about our proposed plan via our feedback form.